PDLT-University-of-York/test-split-site/docs/ultra/test.md

 ## When to use Test

-Test has a lot of flexible features that makes it useful in many situations:
+Test has a lot of flexible features, which makes it useful in many situations, from short practice quizzes to formal summative exams:

-- a wide range of question types, most with automatic marking and feedback
+- **Wide range of question types**: most with automatic marking and feedback
-- create questions within the test, import questions from file or reuse questions from existing banks or tests
+- **Multiple ways to add questions**: manually create questions, import questions from file or reuse questions from existing banks or tests
-- possibility for (automatic) partial, negative and extra credit
-- randomise the order of questions and/or answer options
+- **Randomisation**: randomise the order of questions and/or answer options presented in each Test, or use calculated formula/numeric questions to automatically generate a large bank of different questions
-- question banks and pools: present a random selection of questions for each student
+- **Question banks and pools**: present a random selection of questions for each student
-- calculated formula/numeric questions: use randomised values to automatically generate a large bank of different questions

-This makes Test a useful tool in many situations, from short practice quizzes up to summative exams.
+- **Flexible grading possibilities**: can set up partial, negative and extra credit

 === "Knowledge check"